-A Cochrane Information Specialist’s (CIS’s) main responsibility is to support authors in identifying controlled trials for inclusion in Cochrane systematic reviews.
+Cochrane Information Specialist's (CIS) undertake different roles according to their Cochrane Entities' structure.
+In the majority of Review Groups CIS's main responsibility is identifying controlled trials for inclusion in Cochrane systematic reviews.
+In other groups the CIS’s main responsibility is to support authors in identifying controlled trials for inclusion in Cochrane systematic reviews.

 This can be done in a variety of ways: